-Caged bikini underwear are a sexy, sultry form of lingerie that are made to be taken off rather than worn for an extensive amount of time.
+Caged bikini underwear is a sexy, sultry form of lingerie that is made to be taken off rather than worn for an extensive amount of time.
 Scalloped trimming and an excess of straps are rather common in the design, and the silhouette helps give the body a flattering V-shape to draw attention to the area that matters most.

 3. String Bikini

-Another low rise style that hits the hips exactly where you want it to: below the waistline to prevent a peeping panty catastrophe.
+Another perfect style for low-rise jeans that hits the hips exactly where you want it to: below the waistline to prevent a peeping panty catastrophe.
 Plus, with wider fabric panels around the hips, they make for a much less cheeky underwear silhouette than, say, a bikini.

 6. Thong Panties

 Thongs — you either love them or you hate them.
-Thongs are rather infamous for the minimal coverage they provide.
-With just a single piece of fabric on the backside to combat panty lines, some people find them uncomfortable, while others consider them to be their holy grails.
+Thongs are rather infamous for the minimum coverage they provide.
+With just a single piece of fabric on the backside to combat any visible panty line, some people find them uncomfortable, while others consider them to be their holy grails.
 However, experts agree that thongs shouldn’t be uncomfortable, and if they are, they are probably a size too small.

-With even less fabric than a thong, G-Strings are often reserved for super tight dresses and revealing outfits that call for leaving things up to the imagination.
+With even less fabric than a thong, G-Strings are often reserved for super tight dresses, skinny jeans, and revealing outfits that call for leaving things up to the imagination.
 The G-String silhouette consists of a thin thong back and a tiny, triangle-shaped cloth in the front.

 10. Seamless Panties

 Seamless panties are just about the greatest thing to happen to underwear.
-Seamless underwear are a great way to achieve that desired “invisible” look without having to compromise fit, comfort, or coverage.
-Named #1 in seamless technology, and with the help of our one-of-a-kind no slip grip siding, EBY is constantly raising the bar in the world of seamless!
-Say goodbye to panty lines forever by clicking here.
+Seamless underwear is a great way to achieve that desired “invisible” look without having to compromise fit, comfort, or coverage.
+Named #1 in seamless technology, and with the help of our one-of-a-kind no-slip grip siding, EBY is constantly raising the bar in the world of seamless!
+Say goodbye to visible panty lines forever by clicking here.